jaffarkeikei/jaffarkeikei/README.md

 ### 🔥 Highlights

-- 🌐 Dive into a mix of languages: Python, Java, C and more.
+- 🌐 Dive into a mix of languages: Python, C, Java, C++ and more.
 - 🚀 Projects that traverse the realms of web development to systems programming.
 - 📚 A continuous learner with an ardor for self-improvement.
 - 🤝 Collaborative experiences and peer projects.